 In his words, “It is folly to think that we can destroy one species and ecosystem after another and not affect humanity.
 When we save species, we’re actually saving ourselves.”

 Joel has written several books including RARE: Portraits of America’s Endangered Species, Photographing Your Family, and Nebraska: Under a Big Red Sky and Let’s Be Reasonable.
 His most recent book is Let’s Be Reasonable, a collection of essays from the CBS Sunday Morning show.
 All of his books are available through his website or wherever books are sold.

-In addition to the work he has done for National Geographic, Joel has contributed to Audubon Magazine, Geo, Time, Life, Newsweek, Sports Illustrated and numerous book projects.
+In addition to the work he has done for National Geographic, Joel has contributed to Audubon Magazine, Geo, Sports Illustrated, The New York Times and numerous book projects.
 Joel and his work have been the subjects of several national broadcasts including National Geographic’s Explorer, the NBC Nightly News, NPR’s Weekend Edition and an hour-long PBS documentary, At Close Range.
 He is also a contributor on the CBS Sunday Morning Show with Charles Osgood.